 How Do Chargeback Monitoring Programs Impact Fees?

-The card brands use monitoring programs as both a penalty for excessive chargebacks and a corrective effort to help merchants manage chargebacks more effectively.
+The debit and credit card networks (Mastercard, Visa, etc.) use monitoring programs as both a penalty for excessive chargebacks and a corrective effort to help merchants manage chargebacks more effectively.

 Chargeback monitoring programs include fees.
 These fees are in addition to a chargeback fee the acquirer charges.
 Unlike acquirer fees that are charged per chargeback, monitoring program fines are usually a once-per-month cost that can be thousands of dollars.